plewis/plewis.github.io/botany/study-guide.md

 * Plant body with root, stem, leaves, buds
 * A cell showing primary and secondary cell wall, pits, plasmodesmata, organelles, etc.
-* A leaf in cross section showing epidermis, mesophyll layers, vascular bundle (with xylem and phloem in correct orientation), stomata
+* A leaf in cross section showing epidermis, 2 mesophyll layers, vascular bundle (with xylem and phloem in correct orientation), stomata
 * Monocot vs. eudicot stem in cross section (label pith, cortex, cambium, bundles, epidermis, etc.)
 * Draw a diagram of a biological membrane in cross section showing phospholipids and an integral membrane protein.
 What parts are water molecules clinging to?

+Here are some some drawings to make after hearing the lectures on Sep.
+16, 18, and 20:
 * Draw a thylakoid membrane with PSII, cytochrome, PSI, NADP+ reductase, and ATP synthase.
 Explain to yourself or a study partner how the light-dependent reactions work, where electron pairs originate, where they end up, and how ATP and NADPH are produced.
 * Start with 3 RuBP molecules and 3 CO2 molecules and show how 1 extra PGAL can be produced; where is ATP and NADPH used?
 * Make a drawing including a circle representing a bundle sheath cell of a C4 plant and a second circle depicting a normal mesophyll cell.
 Add malate, PEP, pyruvate, ATP, and CO2 to this figure with arrows between them showing the C4 pathway and black dots indicating the number of carbon atoms in each molecule.